 Fall Study Abroad

-Students studying abroad during the Fall Semester will NOT select housing during General Room Selection.
-Instead, students abroad for the Fall Semester will be required to select their housing for the Spring Semester online in December.
+Students studying abroad during the Fall Semester will NOT select housing during Academic Year Housing Selection.
+Instead, students abroad for the Fall Semester will be required to select their housing for the Spring Semester ONLY online in December.

 Spring Study Abroad

-Students planning to study abroad during the Spring Semester should proceed with General Room Selection for the Fall Semester.
-During the Fall Semester, these students should notify the Office of Residence Life and Housing by visiting the Housing Portal > Room Change and selecting the appropriate reason.
+Students planning to study abroad during the Spring Semester should proceed with Academic Year Housing Selection for the Fall Semester.
+During the Fall Semester, our office will be notified by Global Programs and Studies that these students are going abroad and their Spring Semester housing will be canceled.

-During the spring semester, these students will be able to participate in General Room Selection for the following fall from abroad.
+During the Spring Semester, these students will be able to participate in Academic Year Housing Selection for the following fall from abroad.